sipbuu/minecraft-infinite-dimensions/datapack/README.md

 ## Editing

 If you would like to edit the datapack to fit your own custom time length (*in seconds*) then follow this tutorial on how to do so.
+If you haven't downloaded the datapack yet, then download the datapack.zip file and unzip the folder

 ### Requirements
 - Any sort of code editing program that allows ``.mcfunction`` files to be edited/that is able to open and edit ``.mcfunction`` files (**Notepad works too**)